Accessible Branding & Design Course

 - Considerations and preferences for certain audiences,

 - How to thoroughly check for potential color issues for many types of disabilities.

-- Various methods for resolving color and contrast issues you may encounter,
+- Various methods for resolving color and contrast issues you may encounter and

 - What to consider to maintain the integrity of the brand color palette as much as possible.